≡ Menu

 Conclusion

 Tesla’s growing operating expenses are negatively impacting the operating margin.
+Operating margin tumbled to a record low as of 2024.

 Although the operating costs of Tesla are rising, the company’s revenue growth remains significantly higher.